Ganzes Ferienhaus·Privater Gastgeber

 Was wir noch erwähnen sollten

-Aufgrund nationaler Bestimmungen sind Bargeldtransaktionen in dieser Unterkunft nur bis zu einer Höhe von 1000 EUR erlaubt.
+Aufgrund nationaler Bestimmungen sind Bargeldtransaktionen in dieser Unterkunft nur bis zu einer Höhe von 1000 GBP erlaubt.
 Weitere Informationen erhältst du auf Nachfrage direkt bei der Unterkunft.
 Die Kontaktdaten findest du auf deiner Buchungsbestätigung.

 Für die Anreise zu dieser Unterkunft wird ein Auto empfohlen